-- 2. Lump Sum bonus may be applied in cases where staff are over the max of the range and are eligible for merit or a cola.
-The lump sum would be equal to the % of the increase. - 3.
-Incentive for meeting safety risk goals, bringing a reduction in accidents, injuries as well as a cost savings to the County.
-Will be determined on an annual year to correspond with the previous year risk management costs and trends. - 4.
+- 2. Incentive for meeting safety risk goals, bringing a reduction in accidents, injuries as well as a cost savings to the County.
+Will be determined on an annual year to correspond with the previous year risk management costs and trends. - 3.
 Implementation of an initiative or process that brings significant efficiency, streamlines processes and/or cost savings to the county.
 The bonus amount will not exceed the amount of the cost savings. - 5.
 Other forms of incentive pay may be approved by HR in consultation with the BOCC, at the request of the Elected Official.